sahilsk/sahilsk.github.io/_posts/articles/2018-12-29-adoption-of-git-backed-workflow-gitops.markdown

   - `notification channels: [Emails][,Slack channels]`
   - `maintainer address`

 4. Copy same descriptors in all the branches.
+By looking at those descriptors one should be able to tell which environment has what version of a paritcular serivce running.
+By looking at commits he should also be able to tell last deployments history.
 5. Use jenkins to write following generic parametrized pipelines
   - **Healthcheck pipeline**: Given set of parameters eg. service name, it goes and run health check for the service.
   - **Deploy Pipeline**: Given service with version and enviroment, it should go and deploy it.